melezhik/sparky/README.md

 # Advanced topics

-Following are some advanced topics, that might be of interest once you are familar with a basis.
+Following are some advanced topics, that might be of interest once you are familiar with a basis.

 # Job UIs